Sign In / Sign Out

 “No releasable ASU transcript” Note on ASU Account

 International exchange students will have a “No releasable ASU transcript” note listed on their ASU account.
 Please note that this does NOT restrict students from registering from courses.
-The note simply indicates that international exchange students do not receive ASU transcripts, but that the SAO sends official grade reports to the student’s home institution once grades are posted at the end of each semester.
+The note simply indicates that international exchange students do not receive ASU transcripts, but that the GEO sends official grade reports to the student’s home institution once grades are posted at the end of each semester.

 The primary language of instruction is English.
 ASU also offers various language courses for credit.